FujiwaraTakuya/Fujis-Endosoma/Experimental stuff/Vorish Rain 2 - A Risk of Rain Creature VRPG (or Roguelike) Experience.md

 - Quick Release - Quickly release an ally, unit, or creature somewhere around you.
 - Risky Devouring Guard (Friendly Fire) - Taking a risk attempting to devour a projectile attack and redirect it to everyone inside you; failing guarantees you taking the damage.
 # Items & Effects
+There are a variety of item
 - Normal Items (Passive)
 	- Common
-		- Armour Piercing Rounds: Deal additional (20% + 20% per stack) damage to bosses
+		- Armour Piercing Rounds: Deal additional (20% + 20% per stack) damage to bosses.
 		- Backup Magazine: (1 + 1 per stack) Projectile to Secondary Skill.
 		- Bison Steak: Increases Max HP by (25 + 25 per stack).
 		- Bolstering Lantern: For each Creature within (65gy + 15ft per stack), up to a max of (4 + 2 per stack) Creatures (Creatures inside you don't count), increase your Attack Roll by +1 per stack with a stack; every 14 stacks of this item, gain 1 Offensive Stack Bonus that provides either +14 to Attack Rolls or gain +1 Offensive Action.